Thanks for using MailChimp.

 13. Proprietary Rights Owned by Us

-You will respect our proprietary rights in the Website and the software used to provide MailChimp (proprietary rights include patents, trademarks, service marks, trade secrets, and copyrights).
+You will respect our proprietary rights in the Website and the software used to provide the Service (proprietary rights include, but aren’t limited to, patents, trademarks, service marks, trade secrets, copyrights, and other intellectual property).
 You may only use our brand assets according to our Brand Guidelines.

 14. Proprietary Rights Owned by You

-We may view, copy, and internally distribute content from your Emails and account to create algorithms and programs (“Tools”) that help us spot problem accounts.
-We use these Tools to find Members who violate these Terms or laws.
-For example, We study data internally to make our Email Genome Project smarter and create better experiences for senders and subscribers.
+We may view, copy, and internally distribute Content from your Campaigns and account to create algorithms and programs (“Tools”) that help us spot problem accounts and improve the Service.
+We use these Tools to find Members who violate these Terms or laws and to study data internally to make the Service smarter and create better experiences for Members and their contacts.

 RULES AND ABUSE